 from both sides.

-on the TalkTalk website, Andrew Heaney, TalkTalk director of strategy and regulation echoed the complaints of many, saying that debate over the Bill has been effectively stifled in the run up to the General Election, and barely 5% of MPs turned up to debate the bill in parliament.
+In a blog post on the TalkTalk website, Andrew Heaney, TalkTalk director of strategy and regulation echoed the complaints of many, saying that debate over the Bill has been effectively stifled in the run up to the General Election, and barely 5% of MPs turned up to debate the bill in parliament.
 Out of 647 sitting MPs, only 227 voted.

 Heaney welcomed some amendments to the Bill restricting the ability of the government to impose disconnection at will and the removal of the so-called 'Henry VIII' clause that would have allowed the government even more powers.